|

 Qed Nistenniek Niezla max-Xita

-"It’s not easy to describe Mejlak's latest book.
+"It’s not easy to describe Mejlak's latest

-the modern Maltese idiom that is difficult to match."
+a command of the modern Maltese idiom that is difficult to match."

 Manic Magazine

-a way of life."
+as a way of life."

 Josanne Cassar (The Independent on Sunday)